thibautjombart/treespace/README.md

 Performing this analysis enables the detection of distinct representative trees supported by data.

 Note that in this example we supplied the function `medTree` with the multiPhylo list of trees.
-A more computationally efficient process (at the expense of using more memory) is to use the option `return.tree.vectors` in the initial `treescape` call, and then supply these vectors directly to `medTree`.
+A more computationally efficient process (at the expense of using more memory) is to use the option `return.tree.vectors` in the initial `treespace` call, and then supply these vectors directly to `medTree`.
 In this case, the tree indices are returned by `medTree` but the trees are not (since they were not supplied).

 Emphasising the placement of certain tips or clades